oscaribv/oscaribv.github.io-src/content/pages/home.md

 * If you have radial velocity and/or transit data and want to fit planets try [pyaneti](https://github.com/oscaribv/pyaneti)

 <center>
-Here a photo of me with the Milky Way outside the _Telescopio Nazionale Galileo_.

 <img src="https://oscaribv.github.io/images/oscarandmw.jpg" alt="Oscar and Milky Way"/>
 </center>